On dense orbits in the space of subequivalence relations: The uniform metric and complexity calculations

-\begin{remark} Endowing $\Sub(\mathcal R)$ with its strong topology and the uniform metric, we get a Polish topometric space in the sense of Ben Yaacov \cite{benyaacovTopometricSpacesPerturbations2008}, and our remark preceding Corollary \ref{cor: dense orbit in subhyp} can be upgraded to the fact that if $\mathcal R$ has property (T), then $\mathcal R$ is a metrically isolated point of $\Sub(\mathcal R)$ (see also \cite{gaboriauApproximationsStandardEquivalence2016} for more examples).
+\begin{remark} Endowing $\Sub(\mathcal R)$ with its strong topology and the uniform metric, we get a Polish topometric space in the sense of Ben Yaacov \cite{benyaacovTopometricSpacesPerturbations2008}, and our remark preceding Corollary \ref{cor: dense orbit in subhyp} can be upgraded to the fact that if a p.m.p.~equivalence relation $\mathcal R$ has property (T), then $\mathcal R$ is a metrically isolated point of $\Sub(\mathcal R)$ (see also \cite{gaboriauApproximationsStandardEquivalence2016} for more examples).
 I don't know whether the action of the full group or automorphism group of the hyperfinite ergodic p.m.p.\ equivalence relation admits a metrically generic orbit, as characterized in \cite{benyaacovTopometricEffrosTheorem2023}. \end{remark}